ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 - field projection must be translated as a memory address computation (pointer of the value + offset of the field, which can depend on the integer size for the targeted architecture), and then a memory read
-- similarly, field assignements must be expressed as memory address computation followed by a memory write
+- similarly, field assignments must be expressed as memory address computation followed by a memory write

 One good point compared to cmmgen is that we can assume that the flambda